tmo1/sms-ie/README.md

 ## Compatibility

-Current versions of SMS Import / Export should run on any Android (phone-like) device running KitKat / 4.4 (API level 19) or later, although importing messages is only possible on devices running Marshmallow / 6.0 (API level 23) or later.
+Current versions of SMS Import / Export should run on any Android (phone-like) device running KitKat / 4.4 (API level 19) or later, although importing messages and scheduled message export are only possible on devices running Marshmallow / 6.0 (API level 23) or later.

 The app is tested primarily on stock Android and [LineageOS](https://lineageos.org/), but should generally run on other versions of Android as well.